nickmagginas/ImageClassification/README.md

 -- tranferLearning.py: Feature extraction with ResNet and train linear SVM
 -- ImagePreprocessor.py: Class for ImagePreproccessing prior to training
 -- Predictions.py: For writing final predictions to CSV

+# GuideLines
+Preferably you have write and read permissions since many files write output to new directories which might not exist in your system.
+If not, you can manually create the directories:
+-- models For CNN
+-- models2  For SVM
+-- files For any Files

+Most Importantly the dataset must be present in a folder called dataset and contain all samples.
+Further for generation of predicted labels there must also be a testing_dataset directory.
+--- dataset !!!
+--- testing_dataset !!!